truenas/documentation/content/References/L2ARC.md

 Persistent L2ARC preserves L2ARC performance even after a system reboot.

 However, persistent L2ARC for large data pools can drastically slow the reboot process, degrading middleware and web interface performance.
-Because of this, we have disabled persistent L2ARC by default in TrueNAS CORE, but you can manually activate it.
+Because of this, we have disabled persistent L2ARC by default in TrueNAS, but you can manually activate it.

 ### Activating Persistent L2ARC

 {{< tabs "L2ARC" >}}
-{{< tab "CORE" >}}
+{{< tab "TrueNAS 13.0" >}}
 Go to **System > Tunables** and click **ADD**.
 For the **Variable**, enter **vfs.zfs.l2arc.rebuild_enabled**.
 Set the **Value** to **1** and the **Type** to **sysctl**.
 We recommend noting in the **Description** that this is the persistent L2ARC activation.